thelemon2020/pest-pages/README.md

 Page Objects keep your browser tests readable and maintainable by encapsulating page-specific selectors and interactions into dedicated classes.
 The plugin integrates with [pest-plugin-browser](https://github.com/pestphp/pest-plugin-browser) and automatically starts the Playwright server for any test that uses a Page Object — no manual setup required.

+> **Early Release:** This plugin is in early development (pre-v1).
+Bugs are expected — if you encounter one, please [open an issue](https://github.com/thelemon2020/pest-plugin-pom/issues).
+Feedback and suggestions are very welcome.

 > **Note:** This plugin is designed for **Laravel** applications.
 It requires the Laravel framework for configuration, service provider registration, and the included Artisan generator commands.

 ---